milelecars/MileleSkillSage/README.md

-# AGCT-Software: Test Management System
+# MileleSkillSage: Test Management System

 ## 📋 Overview
-AGCT-Software is a secure, feature-rich online test management system built with Laravel 11.
+MileleSkillSage is a secure, feature-rich online test management system built with Laravel 11.
 It provides a comprehensive platform for creating, conducting, and monitoring online assessments with advanced anti-cheating capabilities.

 ## 🌟 Key Features